cduongt/mmg-cluster-setup-CESNET/README.md

 - "pouta-ansible-cluster": Folder containing Ansible playbooks
 - "provision": Folder containing installation scripts
 - "create.py": Python script creating and provisioning Metapipe environment
-- "run.py": Python script running metapipe with custom job tag
+- "run.py": Python script running Metapipe with custom job tag
 - "destroy.py": Python script destroying Metapipe environment
+- "stop.py": Python script stopping Metapipe on cluster

 What it can do:
 - Create 1 master and x slave nodes with Terraform at OCCI endpoint (currently tested only in CESNET MetaCloud.
 Might not work at other endpoints due to different CentOS 7 images)